opensyria/OpenSyria/doc/wallet-security.md

 ### Environment Security

-- Keep your operating system and OpenSyria software updated
+- Keep your operating system and OpenSY software updated
 - Use full-disk encryption on your computer
 - Run antivirus/antimalware software
 - Be cautious with browser extensions and downloads